DubbaThony/WTF-NMF-CA-PLv4/README.md

 It's still very liberal license.

 ```
-    DO WHAT THE FUCK YOU WANT BUT CREDIT AUTHORS PUBLIC LICENSE
+    DO WHAT THE FUCK YOU WANT BUT ITS NOT MY FAULT AND CREDIT AUTHORS
+                       PUBLIC LICENSE
                     Version 4, July 2019

  Copyright (C) 2019 DubbaThony